 7. Don’t let him get to you

-It can be heart-breaking to be in a relationship with a narcissist.
+It can be heartbreaking to be in a relationship with a narcissist.
 A narcissist will hurt you in ways you never thought possible.
 Yet the biggest mistake you can make is to show your hurt.
 It’s not as if he is devoid of empathy, but he is more likely to use your weakness against you at a later day.
+It is a narcissistic trait to point at your flaws and weaknesses.
+He will hit you when you are down and relish your pain.
 In his spite, he will hurt you more, and there are some hurts there is no going back from.

 8. If your boyfriend has a narcissistic personality disorder, get him help

-Encourage your boyfriend to seek therapy.
+It will not be a cakewalk to convince him about his negative traits and how they are affecting others around him, especially you.
+But if you want to stick around and are curious, “How can I help my narcissistic boyfriend?”, this is worth a shot.
 Even though NPD is not curable, it is treatable.
 It just takes a lot of time and patience to hang in there until he learns to manage his narcissistic tendencies.
 Therapy will help him understand himself better and work on himself.
 And there is nothing more rewarding than that.

 10. Know when it’s time to get out

-There are some battles in life you just can’t win.
-It is a good idea not to even pick up these battles.
+If you’re thinking of strategies to survive a narcissist boyfriend, that means you are trying to give this relationship a chance instead of running away from the hardship.
+But I hope you realize there are some battles in life you just can’t win.
+Sometimes, it is a good idea to not even pick up these battles.
 And if you are already in it, it is very important to recognize when it is time to leave a relationship.

 Dating a narcissist is difficult as it is.
 They can be very hurtful at times.
 However, some narcissists tend to get verbally or even physically abusive.
 If you are in such a relationship, then you need to get out of it.
 It’s time you took care of yourself.